Josh Murray Caught Kissing Amanda Stanton: Are The ‘BIP’ Lovebirds Back Together

 You can see Josh Murray talking to ET about his relationship with Amanda in the video below.

 Over the weekend, E!
 News reported that Josh and Amanda were spotted on a “very affectionate” dinner date at Katana Japanese restaurant on the Sunset strip.
-The exes reportedly shared a steamy smooch and walked hand in hand just two months after announcing their split.
+The exes reportedly shared a steamy smooch and walked hand-in-hand just two months after announcing their split.

-After Bachelor in Paradise wrapped in Mexico last summer, Josh Murray relocated from Atlanta to Stanton’s Orange County, Calif. home.
+After Bachelor in Paradise wrapped in Mexico last summer, Josh Murray relocated from Atlanta to Stanton’s Orange County, Calif., home.
 Josh was frequently photographed doing family things with his fiancée and her two daughters, Kinsley and Charlie, but rumors were rampant that the couple had trouble adjusting to their new life in California together.

 sunset walks with the gang ????